-Despite it’s ultra cool vibes and alternative presence, many visitors to Berlin want to know where to see the Berlin Wall, or what still stands of it.
+Alongside its alternative scene, many visitors to Berlin want to know where to see the Berlin Wall, or what still stands of it.

-I didn’t just want to go to Berlin and say ‘yea, I saw the Wall’ – I wanted to eat up every ounce of information I was feed to know why, to find reason and to understand the consequences.
+I didn’t just want to go to Berlin and I had just seen the wall – I wanted to absorb every ounce of information I was feed to know why; to find the reason and to understand the consequences.
 I’d look at people my parent’s age and wonder about their individual stories during the Wall years of 1961 – 1989 and I’d look at people my age and wonder how the ideologies they’ve grown up with shape their outlook today in a unified city.

 As you stroll through Berlin you will notice two rows of cobbled stones marking where the wall once stood – a wall which cut off West Berlin from East Berlin and East Germany.
-While the city is reunited, its past is never forgotten and the trail of stones means that this piece of history is firmly in your consciousness as you wander day to day.
+While the city is reunited, its past is never forgotten and the trail of stones means that this piece of history is firmly in your consciousness as you wander.

 It was those moments that made me feel confused about what I felt about Berlin.
 What should it be?
 Will it ever be a city as one?
 Will there always be an East and West divide because the scars run too deep?